 Vetiver grass (Chrysopogon zizanioides) is well-known for various applications, such as producing essential oils, making crafts, preventing soil erosion and landslides, and environmental pollution treatment.
-This plant can grow well in extreme conditions or soils with low nutrient content.
-Vetiver grass is remarkably exploited for phytoremediation to remove toxic substances, including persistent organic pollutants, heavy metals, herbicides, etc [1-5].
-Bien Hoa airbase is a hotspot of dioxin contamination in Vietnam [6].
-In previous work, Vetiver grass has been applied to mitigate dioxin pollution at Bien Hoa airbase.
+This plant can grow well in extreme conditions or lownutrient soils.
+Vetiver grass is remarkably exploited for phytoremediation to remove toxic substances, including persistent organic pollutants, heavy metals, herbicides, etc. [1 - 5].
+Bien Hoa airbase is a hotspot of dioxin contamination in Viet Nam [6].
+In previous work, Vetiver grass was applied to mitigate dioxin pollution at Bien Hoa airbase.
 The results showed a significant decrease in dioxin content in the contaminated soil.
 Notably, Vetiver grass grew very well in the soil of this location [7].
-The growth of this grass is promoted by the expanded root system.
+The expanded root system promotes the growth of this grass.
 Plant growth may benefit from soilborne and endophytic microorganisms [3, 8, 9].
 Endophytic bacteria living inside plant root tissues have been reported to play vital roles in the growth and development of plant hosts.
-They help plants to absorb nutrients and produce biostimulants to promote the plant growth.
-These microbial endophytes can also assist crops in elevating the tolerance to salinity and drought stress [10 - 15].
+They help plants absorb nutrients and produce biostimulants to promote the plant growth.
+These microbial endophytes can also assist crops in elevating their tolerance to salinity and drought stress [10 - 15].

 In this study, we report for the first time sixteen endophytic bacterial strains isolated from the root tissues of Vetiver grass grown in dioxin-contaminated soil at Bien Hoa airbase, Dong Nai province.
 These strains could grow on the basic medium in the laboratory.
 Phenotypic analyses and 16S rRNA gene sequencing revealed that the isolated strains belong to different bacterial species.
-Notably, some of them could produce high amounts of indole acetic acid as a potential plant growth stimulant.
-Assays using tomato seedlings inoculated with two selected strains indicated that these endophytes were able to promote the growth of the tested plants.
+Notably, some of them could produce large amounts of indole acetic acid as a potential plant growth stimulant.
+The assays using tomato seedlings inoculated with two selected strains indicated that these endophytes were able to promote the growth of the tested plants.